-There are three (3) levels of service available.
-The VRC determines the level of service needed, with input from the Customer and the Contractor, based on the nature and extent of support(s) needed for the Customer to achieve Job Stabilization and the estimated duration of Intensive Training Services.
+There are four (4) levels of service available with the fourth level being reserved for Customers who are Deaf-Blind.
+The VRC determines which level of service to use, with input from the Customer and the Contractor, based on the nature and extent of support(s) needed for the Customer to achieve Job Stabilization and the estimated duration of Intensive Training Services.